optio50/Daily-Sermon-Terminal/README.md

 # Daily-Sermon-Terminal
-Christian Sermons in your Terminal with a selection from 8 different ministries
+Christian Sermons in your Terminal with a selection from 8 different ministries The sermons are different each day as played on the radio.

 Curl and mpv player are required